Joletaxi19/thesis-desi-cmb-fli/docs/pipeline.md

 **Validation:** `scripts/check_box_size_impact.py` allows verifying the impact of box size on the lensing kernel coverage, in function of the redshift of observation.

+**Next step:** Inform the model of the missing lensing signal through a noise spectrum that accounts for the missing signal.

 ---

 ## Next Steps

-1. **Inform the model of the missing lensing signal through a noise spectrum that accounts for the missing signal.**

-2. **Field-level inference on real data** - Application to DESI LRG × Planck/ACT κ-maps
+1. **Field-level inference on real data** - Application to DESI LRG × Planck/ACT κ-maps

 Implementation details will be documented as development progresses.